edev/mechanical_keyboard/README.md

 In fact, editing this document with GitHub's default editor leaves me wishing I could use Vim keys on a keyboard layer instead of arrow keys, Home, End, etc.

+Of course, there's nothing stopping me from using the same, home-row-centric approach on a larger keyboard (e.g. 75%, TKL, or full-size).
+This approach is much friendlier for casual use or for use by others.
+Furthermore, it allows me to set a "default" layer that's fully stock and then, on other layers, use all those extra keys as dedicated macro keys.

 If I'm fully comfortable with a 60% keyboard, I certainly do like the compactness, lightness, ergonomics, and so on that the layout offers.

 One important unknown for me is whether I will still be able to press F keys, Delete, etc. to enter UEFI menus at boot.